Ruby in Jewellery: Meaning of the Red Stone, Types and How to Choose

 Undertones:

 The boundary between ruby and pink sapphire is the subject of ongoing gemological debate.
 Both are chromium-bearing corundum.
 The convention, agreed by most laboratories, is that if the dominant impression of the stone is red, it is a ruby; if the dominant impression is pink, it is a pink sapphire.
 The dividing line is partly subjective, which is why two respected laboratories can sometimes classify the same stone differently.
+For a buyer, this matters most when acquiring a stone as an investment: the same classification difference can mean a substantial price gap on resale.

 Clarity